seemcat/community-dashboard/README.md

 # tfx-com-dash
-A challenge posed by TeachFX: To build the MVP of their Community Dashboard.
+A challenge posed by one of the startups I applied for: To build the MVP of their Community Dashboard.

 ## Running the project
 1. Install dev dependencies: